 Browse mode: the user is free to navigate around the disc directory structure (while playback is stopped).
-Valid files/ tracks in each directory (audio-CD tracks or files that can be played) are displayed on the screen.
-Pressing PLAY while the cursor is on a valid file/track will start playback from that point, continuing to the end of the disc.
-Alternatively, the 'PD' or 'PAF' buttons can be used to start playback.
+Valid files in each directory (files that can be played) are displayed on the screen.
+Pressing PLAY while the cursor is on a valid file will start playback from that point, continuing to the end of the disc.
+Alternatively, the PD or PAF buttons can be used to start playback.